cpmpercussion/comp2300-discoserver/README.md

     ```

 4. Select the `ARM Emulator Debug` (or `PIO Debug` if platformio) option in the debug selection and use it like normal.

+### Project structure

+- `src/main.rs`: The entry point of the `discoserver` executable.
+Wraps the `disco_emulator` library in a GDB remote protocol compatible server.
+- `disco_emulator/src/lib.rs`: The entry point for the emulator itself.
+- `tests/*`: Tests for the emulator.